Jeremy Paxman: Journalism

-Newsnight
+Newsnight (1989 — 2014)

 Paxman became a presenter of Newsnight in 1989.

 On 13 May 1997 he interviewed Michael Howard, who had been Home Secretary until 13 days earlier after he had held a meeting with Derek Lewis, head of Her Majesty's Prison Service, about the possible dismissal of the governor of Parkhurst Prison, John Marriott.
 Howard was asked by Paxman the same question – "Did you threaten to overrule him [Lewis]?" – a total of twelve times in succession (fourteen, if the first two inquiries worded somewhat differently and some time before the succession of twelve are included).

-During a 20th anniversary edition of Newsnight in 2000, Paxman told Howard that he had simply been trying to prolong the interview because the next item in the running order was not ready.
+During a 20th anniversary edition of Newsnight in 2000, Paxman told Howard that he had simply been trying to prolong the interview because the next item in the running order was not ready: "By the time I'd asked the question five or six times ... it was clear ... that you [Howard] weren't going to answer it ... at which point a voice came in my ear and said 'The next piece of tape isn't cut, you'd better carry on with this for a while' and I'm afraid I couldn't think of anything else to ask you."

 In 1998, Denis Halliday, a United Nations Humanitarian Coordinator, resigned his post in Iraq, describing the effects of his own organisation's sanctions as genocide.
 Paxman asked Halliday in a Newsnight interview, "Aren't you just an apologist for Saddam Hussein?"

 In February 2003, Paxman was criticised by the Broadcasting Standards Commission over a Newsnight interview in which he questioned the then Liberal Democrat leader Charles Kennedy about his drinking.
 The commission said that the questioning was "overly intrusive in nature and tone and had exceeded acceptable boundaries for broadcast".

 In 2003, Prime Minister Tony Blair opted to make the case for the invasion of Iraq via questions from a TV studio audience, mediated by Paxman.
 The programme is chiefly remembered for the fact that Paxman asked Blair if he and U.S. President Bush prayed together.
 Blair replied, "No, Jeremy.
 We don't pray together."
 To which Paxman replied, "But why not?"

 During the 2005 general election, some viewers complained to the BBC that Paxman's questioning of party leaders had been rude and aggressive.
 He was criticised for his 5 am interview with George Galloway after his election as the Respect MP for Bethnal Green and Bow by the just defeated Oona King.
 Paxman asked Galloway more than once whether he was proud of having got rid of "one of the very few black women in Parliament."
 Galloway cut the interview short.
-King later said she "did not wish to be defined, by either my ethnicity or religious background."
+King later said she "did not wish to be defined, by either [her] ethnicity or religious background."